expertailab/Look_read_and_enrich/README.md

   -c CORPUS, --corpus CORPUS    Selected Corpus: flickr30k, coco, scigraph or semscholar
 ```

-**Categorization Experiments**: We categorize the figures and captions over the SciGraph categories.
+**Multimodal Classification Experiments**: We categorize the figures and captions over the SciGraph categories.
 To do so, we use the visual features generated in the FCC experiment (FCC6: plain FCC trained on SemScholar, FCC7: includes semantic embeddings from Vecsigrafo).

 ```
-cat_experiments.py [-h] [-w WEIGHTS] [-t]
+multimodal_classification.py [-h] [-w WEIGHTS] [-t]

 optional arguments:
   -h, --help                      show this help message and exit